jarun/buku/README.md

 [bukuserver](https://github.com/jarun/Buku/tree/master/bukuserver) exposes a browsable frontend on a local webhost server.

-If you prefer the cli on a desktop, for GUI and browser integration (or to sync bookmarks with your favourite bookmark management service) refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).
-The [shell completion](#shell-completion) scripts are handy.
+To get started right away, jump to the [Quickstart](#quickstart) section.
 We have one of the best documentation around.
-You can start with the [Examples](#examples).
+You'll find handy examples in the man page too.

 There are several [projects based on `buku`](#related-projects), including a browser plug-in.